Psychology

 Another letter written on February 3, 1910 on his Rosthern store's stationary to I.P.
 Friesen in Cairo, Egypt.
 The text says: Dear uncle, everything okay.
 Weather fine.
 Business slow – yesterday $22, day before $44.
 The only thing going on in town now is talk about local option.
 There was an awful large meeting regards the same night before last but I do not think it will pull through.
 You have a new kitchen girl down the house.
 The one you had when you left evaporated.
 Lena was pretty sick yesterday and to make sure there was nothing serious we called Dr. Stewart but it was only an attack of a cold.
 She’s all right and fully on deck this morning.
 Closing with best regards, Henry.

-Finally, in November 1925, I.P.
-Friesen bought his five-year-old daughter (my mother) a Canadian government annuity, from which mother received $300 four times a year from 1940 until she died in 2017.
+In November 1925, I.P.
+Friesen bought his five-year-old daughter Louise (my mother) a Canadian government annuity, from which mother received $300 annually paid four times a year from 1940 until she died in 2017.
 I have looked on the web for a picture of one of these annuities and could not find anything.